Updated: January 2016

 Bodily injury liability coverage, on the other hand, helps pay for another person's physical injury as a result of an accident for which you are liable.
+It can cover physical injury, pain and suffering, and losses incurred by third parties due to the accident.
 This type of coverage generally has two limits—one limit applying to each person ($50,000, for example) and another limit applying to each accident (for example, $100,000).

 If you were at fault for the accident, the bodily injury liability coverage portion of your policy may help with the following costs:

 Medical expenses.
 Aside from merely paying for emergency services and hospital care, bodily injury liability insurance may also pay for any necessary follow-up doctor's visits and other associated costs, like having to buy crutches or a wheelchair while someone recovers.

 Lost income compensation.
 Say you hit another car, and the driver is seriously injured to the point of having to undergo months of physical therapy.
 Depending on the type of work that person does, they may not be able to perform the normal functions of their job and might therefore suffer a loss of income as a result of not being able to work.
 Your bodily injury liability coverage may help to pay compensation in this case.

 Legal fees.
 After an accident resulting in injuries, you may be taken to court by either the injured party or the injured party's insurance company.
 This may require you to seek legal counsel, which can be costly.
 Bodily injury liability coverage can help with your legal fees.

 Some form of liability insurance is mandatory in all states.